Cat and Dog Vaccinations in Longview, TX for Optimal Protection

 - Both cats and dogs receive vaccination against rabies, which is required by law in Texas.

-Giving Your Pet Complete Protection with Lifestyle Specific Vaccinations
+Providing Complete Protection with Lifestyle Cat and Dog Vaccinations

 If you ever board your dog or bring them to dog parks, they may require additional vaccinations.
 Canine influenza remains a threat in many parts of the country, and this highly contagious virus shows its symptoms with two possible strains.
 As with all infections, puppies and senior dogs are more susceptible to complications if they contract canine influenza.
-Other lifestyle specific vaccinations we provide at our practice:
+Other lifestyle specific cat and dog vaccinations we provide at our animal hospital:

 - The rattlesnake vaccine may be wise if you hike or camp with your dog.